≡ Menu

 Comdex Ranking: 99

-Thrivent is one of the most financially stable life insurance carriers in the industry, as evidenced by its A++ rating from A.M.
+Thrivent is one of the industry’s most financially stable life insurance carriers, as evidenced by its A++ rating from A.M.
 Best, which places it in the top category of insurers.
 Only around 5% of life insurance carriers hold A.M.
-Best’s top rating, making Thrivent among the most financially sturdy companies.
+Best’s maximum rating, making Thrivent among the most financially sturdy companies.

-Thrivent has also secured its position within the Fortune 500, making the list for over 20 consecutive years.
+Thrivent has also secured its position in the Fortune 500, making the list over 20 consecutive years.
 In 2019, Thrivent reported approximately $8.8 billion in annual revenue, with more than half of it coming from premiums.
-The company reports holding around $90 billion in total assets, primarily in investment-grade bonds.
+The company reports holding around $90 billion in total assets, primarily investment-grade bonds.

 Products Offered by Thrivent Life: